Seefin/WebTestFramework/README.md

 - Detailed step status
 - All collected notes
 - Printable report with signature line

+### Test Editor
+The editor allows creation and modification of test procedures:
+1. Create new or load existing test procedure
+2. Add tests with pre/post conditions and variables
+3. Add steps to tests with:
+   - Step number (for ordering)
+   - Description and expected outcome
+   - Note collection requirements
+   - Variable substitution
+   - References to previously collected notes
+4. Save procedure as JSON file

 ## Privacy & Data Storage
 - All data stays on your local machine